-The requirements concerning the Internal Control System are defined in the Group Directives on Internal Control and Risk Management System (see B1.1).
-The Group Directives on Internal Control and Risk Management System was adopted by LFL and approved by the BoD.
+The requirements concerning the Internal Control System are defined in the Group Directives on the System of Governance (see B1.1).
+The Group Directives on the System of Governance was adopted by LFL and approved by the BoD.

 The Internal Control System (ICS) of the legal insurance entities of GS including LFL is based on the COSO4 framework and consists of: